cnumr/EcoIndex/README.md

 We seek people with technical skills, and people able to make translations and localizations.

-There's a dedicated [slack channel](https://cnumr.slack.com) for the project.
+There’s a dedicated [slack channel](https://cnumr.slack.com) for the project.

 ## The project